Luggage transport in the Packraft

 The ISS uses a robust, pressure resistant zipper (TiZip Superseal) in the stern of the boat and includes two waterthight drybags (100x25cm resp.
 130x30cm) that slide and clip inside the boat tubes.
 However, additional luggage can still be stored directly in the tubes, which results in a very high transport capacity.
 The system brings 300g on the scale.
 The ISS2 (only with MRS Nomad S1) uses two air- and watertight TiZip Superseal zippers, which are positioned to the left and right side of the central segments (see pictures), otherwise the system/princip works the same as ISS.

+For cleaning we recommend a small (tooth) brush.
+Lubricant to keep the zipper workable is included.
 Addtional information can be found on the TiZip data sheet.

 3. Roll Top Closure (RTC)